 If you don’t like the prospect of paying monthly fees to the high street names, take a look at some of the leading online-only business account providers — Tide, for instance.

-Tide was responsible for 1 in every 8 new business account openings over the past year.
+Tide was responsible for one in every eight new business account openings over the past year.

 Opening a limited company bank account is only the start.
 You’ll also need to keep your books in order and HMRC onside.
 A specialist accountant can help with that and make sure you don’t pay more tax than you have to.